3 GIANT MEN (1973-color)

 Another oddity, although only from the overly PC goggles through which comic book properties are viewed in the new century, Cap is seen both smoking a cigarette and enjoying the occasional whiskey.
 Turkish heroes were never less than manly men, unless they were women (in which case male behavior wasn't an unknown quantity).

-His sister Julia seems to be an equal in the crime-fighting game, although her speciality is more in the line of infiltration (something common to female reporters and the like from the 40's serials, again making me wonder if this character has been imported from that source).
+His sister Julia seems to be an equal in the crime-fighting game, although her specialty is more in the line of infiltration (something common to female reporters and the like from the 40's serials, again making me wonder if this character has been imported and adapted from that source).
 She's also, per tradition, the one who does most of the tedious research and legwork.
 She uncovers clues which the men investigate, and the ultimate result is a fight or two with the bad guys.

 Of course, why stop at one superhero?
 Cap is joined by Mexico's champion El Santo!
 The pair might seem an odd combination, but the sight of it doesn't seem as jarring as it might sound.
 This is due mostly to the fact that not only has Cap been regularly seen alongside fellow costumed crime-fighters, but so has Santo.
 In fact, he did a number of films alongside fellow masked wrestler The Blue Demon, among others.